-We dish with Chef Dan, McDonald’s Executive Chef and Director of Culinary Innovation
+We dish with Chef Dan, McDonald's Executive Chef and Vice President, Culinary Innovation

 “It’s my responsibility to ask questions.
 And I’d rather ask “Why not?” instead of “Why?”